teadytopblogger9/notes/README.md

 4. Learn to use code editors and IDEs that optimize your workflow.
 5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to stay competitive in the industry.
 6. Practice good coding habits, such as writing comments, using appropriate variable names, following coding conventions, avoiding code duplication, maintaining a clean and organized codebase, testing your codes, debugging, refactoring, documenting your works, learning from others, asking for help, sharing knowledge, participating in open source projects, attending workshops, conferences, meetups, reading books, blogs, research papers, watching tutorials, videos, podcasts, subscribing to newsletters, mailing lists, discussing in forums, chat rooms, slack channels, reddit, quora, stack overflow, GitHub, GitLab, Bitbucket, Google, Bing, Yahoo, DuckDuckGo, Medium, Stack Overflow, Twitter, LinkedIn, Facebook, Quora.

+# 2024-01-15
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on data and profiling, not assumptions."

+This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
+It's better to write clear, working code initially, then optimize later if and where it's proven to be a bottleneck.
+Remember, clarity and simplicity often contribute more to long-term project health than speculative optimizations.